February 2007

 Sometimes these infections are payloaded via the "free trial version" of a product, which is usually an anti-spyware program, or transmitted via a third party company that uses ad injector viruses and sells piggy-back time on these injectors as they backdoor their way into thousands of browsers 24 hours a day.
 The ad injectors are distributed in other "shareware" downloads like screensavers, warez, or porn, and can even install themselves on the users PC just by opening their web page.

 Now, are these types of business practices illegal?
-Probably.
-It used to be you could get away with such things by burying usage stipulations far enough in the install EULAs that no one took the time to "read the fine print".
-Self downloaders and popups disguised as warning messages cross the line, though, and at best are deceptive business tactics.
+Of course they are.
+It used to be you could get away with such things by burying usage stipulations far enough in the install EULAs that no one took the time to "read the fine print", but this type of fraud is beyond any loopholes.
+Self downloaders and popups disguised as warning messages cross the line, and at best are deceptive business tactics.
 However, these days our various law enforcement agencies have bigger fish to fry.
 They are more worried about terrorists blowing up things and people smoking cigarettes in public, and not much in between.
-So the internet is more in a state of anarchy than at any previous time in its short but significant existence, and personally I am glad for the lack of intervention, because as our civil liberties diminish, freedom of information becomes even more important.
-Yahoo China is a good preview of things to come.

 Name: Zlob